segmentio/terraform-provider-segment/docs/resources/warehouse.md

 ### Required

 - `metadata` (Attributes) The metadata for the Warehouse. (see [below for nested schema](#nestedatt--metadata))
 - `settings` (String) The settings associated with this Warehouse.
 Common settings are connection-related configuration used to connect to it, for example host, username, and port.
+Only settings included in the configuration will be managed by Terraform.

 ### Optional